Modeling and Passivity Properties of Multi-Producer District Heating Systems: System Setup

 The following are standing assumptions in this work:

-\begin{assumption} {(i) The density $\rho>0$ and specific heat $c_{\mathrm{s.h.}}>0$ of water are spatially uniform and constant in time. (ii) All pipes are cylindrical. (iii) The flow through any edge $i\in \mathcal{E}$ is (spatially) one-dimensional. (iv) The temperature of each $i\in \mathcal{N}\cup \mathcal{E}$ is spatially uniform. (v) Gravitational forces are neglected. (vi) The pressure of each $k\in \mathcal{N}$ is spatially uniform.} (vii) Each producer is interfaced to the distribution network through a storage tank as depicted in Fig.~\ref{fig:prod_stor}. (viii) The total volume of water in each tank remains constant and at maximum capacity for all time and the pressure is uniform in its interior. (ix) There are no standalone storage tanks in the system. \end{assumption}
+\begin{assumption} \revone{(i) The density $\rho>0$ and specific heat $c_{\mathrm{s.h.}}>0$ of water are spatially uniform and constant in time. (ii)~All pipes are cylindrical. (iii) The flow through any edge $i\in \mathcal{E}$ is (spatially) one-dimensional. (iv)~Gravitational forces are neglected. (v) \revtwo{The pressure of each $k\in \mathcal{N}$ is spatially uniform and for each tank the pressure of its layers is equal.}} (vi) Each producer is interfaced to the distribution network through a storage tank as depicted in Fig.~\ref{fig:prod_stor}. (vii) Each device (pipe, valve, pump, storage tank, junction) is completely filled with water all the time. (viii)~There are no standalone storage tanks in the system. \end{assumption}